Skip to content

 Attack Chain

-7. The attacker gains arbitrary code execution with the privileges of the lmdeploy serving process.
+7. The attacker gains code execution on the user's machine with the privileges of the lmdeploy process.

 Impact